 Margerit works as a program planner, evaluator and trainer in the social purpose sector to highlight the critical role of service-providing organizations in addressing social challenges.
 Deeply influenced by her experiences with adult literacy learners, newcomers,...

 Kerri worked for almost 15 years in non-profit and government organizations that were seeking ways to effect change.
 She worked in roles where she both sought funds and granted funds, which allowed her to see both sides of the evaluation process.
 Together with four...

 Cathy is a program designer, researcher, strategic planner, business developer, and non-profit sector-builder.
 She has coached numerous social enterprises in designing and testing their social value propositions.
 She began her career as a social worker with a strong...

 Laurie spent much of her early career as a researcher.
 About ten years ago she applied for a position at Seattle King County Public Health as an evaluator and the 'light went on and she made the shift from researcher to impact evaluator.
 In 2015, she started Change...

 Fifteen years ago, Bryn was applying skills developed through her Master’s program in Resource and Environmental Management at Simon Fraser University (SFU) to work as a consultant and researcher.
 When the opportunity to lead a new pilot program in impact assessment...

 The Social Enterprise Institute offers two courses – the Common Foundations of Impact Measurement, a six-part introductory video series (free), and a comprehensive online course ($350), designed for social purpose organizations that are serious about social impact...

 Garth has a degree in communication and community economic development and worked passionately with environmental non-profits and university students’ unions through the early 2000s.
-Garth now uses that expertise to guide his work at Junxion Strategy, to engage with...
+Garth previously used that expertise to guide his work at Junxion Strategy, to engage...